Go Back Email Link

 Christie Lai

 A silky-smooth omelette with succulent shrimp and scallions.
-This quick and easy Chinese shrimp omelette is made in 10 minutes with minimal ingredients!
-A tasty main or side dish that is better-than-takeout saving you money!
+This easy Chinese shrimp omelette recipe uses minimal ingredients and is ready in 10 minutes!
+A tasty main or side dish that's family-friendly, better than takeout, and great for busy weeknights.

 Print Recipe Pin Recipe